ansible/ansible-container/docs/rst/reference/options/index.rst

 Select your container engine and orchestrator.
 Defaults to *docker*.

+.. option:: --no-selinux

+Stops the 'Z' option from being added to any volumes that get automatically mounted to the build container.
+For example, the base path to the project is automatically mounted as */ansible-container:Z*.

 .. option:: --project BASE_PATH, -p BASE_PATH

 Specify a path to your project.
 Defaults to the current working directory.